The sharpening station is as important as the lathe in a wood bowl turner’s shop. Without sharp turning tools, not much is going to be accomplished.

 CBN stands for Cubic Boron Nitride.
 CBN wheels are balanced wheels coated with abrasive that last a very long time.
 I wanted to say forever, but that probably isn’t the case.
 But even with regular use, they will most likely outlive me, unlike the cheap oxide wheels that need to be replaced frequently.

 I have two CBN sharpening wheels on my slow speed grinder.
 One wheel is a 180 grit CBN sharpening wheel, and the other is an 80 grit CBN for shaping wheel.
 The 80 grit wheel is used to shape tools and the 180 grit wheel is used for a finer sharpening finish.
+There is a company selling the pair of CBN wheels together.

 As I outlined in my article Vari-Grind Sharpening System Setup, I recommend attaching rubber feet to the base of your sharpening system if it is a mobile unit.
 The rubber feet will reduce vibration and prevent the system from moving around.